 Adjusting Our Coaching to Match Present COVID-19 Realities

-After being with a coachee in such a manner, and it may take a call or two, coaching the whole person often involves helping them look wider than the normal field of their vocational aims and goals.
-I also try to help them set their own holistic developmental goals, and usually that’s for the six month horizon ahead.
-To do this, I have found SOULeader’s (www.souleader.org) way of giving attention to six primary areas a helpful way to insure a more full-orbed undergirding of the coachee’s leadership formation.
-To become like SOULeader’s founder, Michael Bischof, calls a “whole leader,” we need to help leaders give attention to growth in six key formational areas:
+In general, I find coaching the whole person involves moving beyond the normal field of discussing vocational aims and goals to exploring more holistic developmental goals.
+I like SOULeader’s (www.souleader.org) way of giving attention to six primary areas, as this approach helps insure a more full-orbed undergirding of a client’s leadership formation.
+To become what SOULeader’s founder, Michael Bischof, calls a “whole leader,” we need to help leaders give attention to growth in six key formational areas:

 a.
 Relational formation (social)

 b.
 Emotional formation (feelings)